excelli-oze/native-capacitorjs/README.md

 # Readme

 `Android` folder is related to android app code
-`IOS` folder is related to ios app code
+`IOS` folder is related to ios app code.

 Everything else is related to `web`

 `Android` and `IOS` has `node_modules` as dependency, so the app will not work or build without `node_modules` folder.
 So always include them.